SGLang Frontend Language#

 print_highlight(state["summary"])

-By combining these two practices, you can significantly improve your health and well-being!
+By combining these two habits, you can significantly enhance your overall health and quality of life.

 Constrained Decoding#